anewmanvs/pypirepoctrl/README.md

 ./update_release dir (major | minor | patch) [-p] [-py]
 ```

 First arg points the dir to operate over and is NOT-OPTIONAL.
 Second arg indicates the release type and is NOT-OPTIONAL.
 Third arg indicates if it is a pre-release and is OPTIONAL.
 Fourth arg is also OPTIONAL and if provided will work over `setup.py` instead of `setup.cfg`.

+Please read the docs in [here](https://github.com/conda-forge/staged-recipes) and [here](https://conda-forge.org/docs/maintainer/adding_pkgs.html) to learn how to deal with `meta.yaml` file and upload do `conda-forge`. **Make sure to complete configuration of `meta.yaml` file before forking conda's `staged-recipes` repo**.

 ## What does it do?